Kurukshetra, Site of Battle of Mahabharata is in Haryana state in India. Kurukshetra or Dharmshetra means ‘the region of righteousness’.

 Manuscript illustration of the Battle of Kurukshetra.
 Photo Source : Creative commons

 Mahabharata, the great Sanskrit epic written by Vyasa, is believed to be written in the 8th or 9th century BCE.
 Oldest existing preserved parts of this great epic is believed to be from 400 BCE.
-Mahabharata is considered as the “longest poem”, consisting of 1.8 million words!
+Great Epic of Mahabharata is considered as the “longest poem”, consisting of 1.8 million words!

-Brahma Sarovar, Sannihit Sarovar, Jyotisar, Jindal Park, Bhadra Kali Mandir, Krishna Museum, Kurukshetra Panorama and Science Centre, Bhishma Kund, etc. are some of the ourist places in and around Kurukshetra.
+Brahma Sarovar, Sannihit Sarovar, Jyotisar, Jindal Park, Bhadra Kali Mandir, Krishna Museum, Kurukshetra Panorama and Science Centre, Bhishma Kund, etc, are some of the other places in and around Kurukshetra.

 Kurushetra is well connected by road, train and airways.
 Kurukshetra can be reached from the link road from National Highway Number 1 through Pipli town.

-The nearest airport to Kurukhetra is at a distance of around 100 kilo meters at Chandigarh.
-Indira Gandhi International Airport at New Delhi is around 150 kilometers away from the Site of the Battle of Mahabharat.
+The nearest airport to Kurukhetra is at a distance of around 100 kilometers at Chandigarh.
+Indira Gandhi International Airport at New Delhi, the capital of India, is at around 150 kilometers away from the Site of the Great Battle of Mahabharat.